DanielOaks/GodotResponseSystem/README.md

 GRS lets NPCs and other entities in your game respond (speak, animate, do actions, etc) based on what happens in the game and what others do/say.
 Writers can easily add, remove, or edit responses in your game's GRS spreadsheet, which is exported and then loaded by the system, which tells the entities in your game what to do in response to inputs.

+Look at https://github.com/timothyqiu/godot-csv-data-importer – the CSV importing code that we use is from there!

 ## Overview

 GRS is designed after Valve's response system used in the Source engine, and described in their GDC talk ["Rule Databases for Contextual Dialog and Game Logic"](https://youtu.be/tAbBID3N64A).
 It also borrows heavily from the [Response System docs](https://developer.valvesoftware.com/wiki/Response_System) on the Valve Developer Wiki.
 I recommend watching that talk and reading that page, as it'll give you a good idea of why and how this system works.